 For a list of unacceptable spammy phrases and forbidden words click here (WARNING: content maybe offensive).

-For all commercial messaging content You must have documentation (proof) of prior written consent or "opt-in" from the subscribers you are messaging.
+Opt-in.
+For all commercial messaging content, you must have documentation (proof) of prior written consent or "opt-in" from the subscribers you are messaging.
 Note: teli reserves the right to request proof of opt-in at any time.

 Opt-out.
 It is your responsibility to manage “opt-out” requests to ensure that they get processed properly and that the subscriber’s mobile number is immediately taken out of your contact list to prevent further messages being sent to their number.
 You must provide reasonable mechanisms for the subscriber to opt-out meaning they should be able to respond with any variation of “Stop” or “Opt out.”